Is my family suitable for a companion dog?

 Are you aware of any significant life changes that could take place in the first 12 months after being partnered with a companion dog?
 That would include the arrival of a new baby or young child into the household, emigrating or a change in your employment circumstances.

 Does your household already have more than one other pet dog?
 This is to make sure that there’s a clear need for a companion dog and that any other dogs won’t be negatively affected by the arrival of a companion dog.

 Looking after a companion dog

-- Having a secure garden or outside space where they can go to the toilet.
+A secure garden or outside space where they can go to the toilet.

-Your commitment and availability
+Your commitment to training and support

 Ready to apply?